Inspiring solutions for over ten years

 Mexico: Establishing community recycling with Promesa

 The problem: While over 53 million tons of waste is produced in Mexico annually, the country is ill-equipped for recycling.
-This is compounded by lack of environmental education.
+This is compounded by a lack of environmental education.

 The solution: Through a comprehensive education program, Promesa is enabling companies, schools and households to develop self-sustaining community recycling schemes.